pinobatch/numism/docs/good_coin.md

 "fantasy console."

 Coins should not be opaque, obscure, cryptic, or inscrutable.
 They should state what they test and test what they state.
+The behavior must be simple enough to fit a 1-line title and 4-line description in 126 characters.
 This way, the maintainer of an emulator can quickly find differences and fix them, and users of historic or specialized emulators can become aware of the extent of their behavior differences.